gnolang/gno/docs/gno-tooling/cli/gnodev.md

 To install `gnodev`, run `make install`.

 ## Usage
-Gnodev can be anywhere within the monorepo, and it will automatically load the examples folder, providing all the packages and realms found in it for use.
+Gnodev can be run from anywhere within the monorepo, and it will automatically load the examples folder, providing all the packages and realms found in it for use.

 ![gnodev_usage](../../assets/gno-tooling/gnodev/gnodev.gif)